 Components communicate with each other and other systems through message passing.
 Components also respond to a set of predefined messages that alter them or trigger specific actions.
-You send messages to hide graphics, play sounds or nudge physics objects.
+You send messages to hide graphics or nudge physics objects.
 The engine also uses messages to notify components of events, for instance when physics shapes collide.
 The message passing mechanism needs a recipient for each sent message.
 Therefore, everything in the game is uniquely addressed.
 To allow communication between objects, Defold extends Lua with message passing.
 Defold also provides a library of useful functions.

 Particles are very useful for creating nice visual effects, particularly in games. you can use them to create fog, smoke, fire, rain or falling leaves.
 Defold contains a powerful particle effects editor that allows you to build and tweak effects while you run them real time in your game.
 The ParticleFX documentation gives you the details on how that works.

 Good performance is key in games and it is vital that you are able to do performance and memory profiling to measure your game and identify performance bottlenecks and memory problems that needs to be fixed.
 See the Profiling manual for more information on the profiling tools available for Defold.

 Render files contain settings used when rendering the game to the screen.
 Render files define which Render script to use for rendering and which materials to use.
 See the Render manual for more details.

 A Render script is a Lua script that controls how the game or app should be rendered to the screen.
 There is a default Render script that covers most common cases, but you can write your own if you need custom lighting models and other effects.
 See the Render manual for more details on how the render pipeline works, and the Lua in Defold manual for details on how Lua scripts are used in Defold.